Advent Devotional Booklet

 Choral Evensong is a traditional evening service of prayer, music, and scripture.
 It combines hymns, psalms, and anthems sung by our choir with readings from both the Old and New Testaments, creating a peaceful and reflective time of worship.
 The purpose of these services is to take time at the end of the busyness of our weeks for quiet reflection, helping us to pause, give thanks for the week that’s passed, and prepare our hearts for worship the next morning.

-We hope you’ll join us at 5 PM on the first Saturday of each month for this beautiful, meditative experience.
+We hope you’ll join us at 5 PM on the second Saturday of each month for this beautiful, meditative experience.
 We look forward to sharing this sacred time with you!

 Mid-Week Eucharist Service